affableashish/k8s-hands-on/README.md

 Happy Learning! 🤓

 ## Hands On Exercises
-For this section, I'm following along Andrew Lock's [excellent series](https://andrewlock.net/deploying-asp-net-core-applications-to-kubernetes-part-1-an-introduction-to-kubernetes/) on Kubernetes.

-As for theoretical aspect of Kubernetes, read the section after this one below.

 ### Create the projects
 #### Clone this repo
 #### Add a solution file using terminal